-So many times, we learn our personality style and expect everyone to communicate to us in our style.
+So many times, we learn our personality style and expect everyone to communicate with us in our style.
 Great communication doesn’t work that way.

-A few weeks ago, in a team meeting, we were solving a lot of problems and setting direction on a project.
-A lot of new workload was being created.
+One time in a team meeting, we were solving a lot of problems and setting directions for a project.
+A lot of new workloads were being created.

-Toward the end of the meeting, I noticed the look on one of my High C team member’s face.
+Toward the end of the meeting, I noticed the look on one of my High C team member’s faces.
 She looked worried and stressed out.